jarekstrzele/obsidian_2/RUST/Rust Programming For Beginners/6 Data Collections.md

 #rust/vector

 >[!info] Vector
->- multiple pieces od data (must be the same type)
+>- multiple pieces of data (must be the same type)
 >- used for lists of information
 >- can add, remove, and traverse the entires